 A Keithely 6517 B electrometer is used to measure the ion beam current directly from the Faraday Cup.
+There is GPIB to USB connector, which connects the electrometer to CPU.
+The stepper motor controller was also connected to CPU by USB connector.
+The Faraday cup will give the current values and stepper motor provides the position information.
 The current signal from the Faraday cup can also be displayed on the control panel by using log amplifier.
-The linear motion of the slit scanner has been controlled by the stepper motor controller unit which is connected to a computer running the LabVIEW program (Fig 5).
+The linear motion of the slit scanner has been controlled by the stepper motor controller unit which is connected to a computer running the LabVIEW program in Fig. 6.
+When the scanner moves, FC collects the charged particles passed through the slits.
+It provides current signal and thus measures the ion beam current intensity vs the beam position.

-Figure 5: Electronic set up.
+Figure 6: Electronic set up.